Add CSRF Middleware

 };

-You will need to apply the CSRF middleware to any protected routes that also require an authenticated user session to access.
-Here's how to protect the Session endpoint:
+You will need to apply the CSRF middleware to any protected endpoints that require an authenticated user session to access.
+As such, you'll need to enable the CSRF Middleware for your Session endpoint, as shown below:

 // app.ts